Unconditionally secure quantum coin flipping: Relationship with the no-go proofs

 The rest no-go proofs \cite{qi58,qi145,qi817,qbc37,qbc132,qbc19} were claimed to apply to all kinds of QCF protocols.
 Thus our current result seems to conflict with them, and it is natural to question which points in their reasoning do not fit our protocol.
 As each of these proofs has its own approach, it is hard to answer to them all in one common sentence.
 Therefore, we will explain below how our protocol evades these no-go proofs one by one.

 Ref. \cite{qi58}: This reference proved that ideal QCF (i.e., the bias $ \varepsilon $ equals to $0$ precisely, instead of being arbitrarily close to $0$) is impossible.
 As seen from the proof of its Theorem 2 in page 8, their approach is to argue that if an ideal QCF can be done in $N$ rounds of communication, then it can be done in $N-1$ rounds.
 By repeating this induction, it seems that QCF can be done without any communication -- which is an absurd result that can easily be disproved.
-But our protocol is non-ideal QCF.
-Furthermore, the $N$ to $N-1$ rounds induction obviously cannot apply to our protocol.
+But this no-go proof does not apply to our protocol for the following two reasons.
+First, ours is a non-ideal QCF in the sense that if either Alice or Bob wants to bias the final coin flipping result, the successful probability can be made arbitrarily small with the increase of the parameter $s$\ (which allows higher $k$ and $d$ values while keeping $k/s$\ and $d/s$ as constants), but it does not vanish rigorously as long as $s$ remains finite.
+This is equivalent to having an arbitrarily small but non-vanishing bias $\varepsilon $, which does not fit the definition of ideal QCF.
+As stated clearly in the last paragraph of section 3 of Ref. \cite{qi58}, their proof cannot be generalized to such a non-ideal case.
+Secondly and more importantly, the $N$ to $N-1$ rounds induction obviously cannot apply to our protocol.
 For example, step (9) of our protocol is a security check.
 If it is removed, then the protocol surely becomes an insecure QCF, which is not equivalent to the original one.
 Also, in step (8) Alice announces sets $N$ and $U$\ which is necessary for Bob to calculate the coin-flip result $c$.
-If it is also removed, then Bob cannot get $c$ so that it is not a complete QCF.
-Thus the induction approach does not work in our case.
+If it is also removed, then Bob cannot get $c$ so that the protocol is not a complete QCF.
+Thus, we can see that the induction approach not only fails to work in our case, but also fails to cover basically any serious protocol, because removing each round of communication from a protocol one by one will eventually remove the security check.
+A protocol without security checks is surely insecure.
+As a result, the induction used in this no-go proof is actually a pointless approach since it only works for naive protocols which contain no security check at all.